gravitational/gravity/docs/6.x/pack.md

     The machine running `tele build` must have Helm binary [installed](https://docs.helm.sh/using_helm/#installing-helm) and available in PATH as well as its [template plugin](https://docs.helm.sh/using_helm/#installing-a-plugin).

-During the installation the vendored images will be pushed to the cluster's local Docker registry which is available inside the cluster at `leader.telekube.local:5000`.
+During the installation, the vendored images will be pushed to the cluster's local Docker registry which is available inside the cluster at `leader.telekube.local:5000`.
 Helm templating engine can be used to tag images with an appropriate registry.
 For example, `example.yaml` may contain the following image reference: